ignite/cli/docs/guide/interchange/01-design.md

 <!-- The module is trustless, there is no condition to check when opening a channel between two chains.
 Any pair of tokens can be exchanged between any pair of chains. -->

 This module is inspired by the [`ibc transfer`](https://github.com/cosmos/ibc-go/tree/main/modules/apps/transfer) module on the Cosmos SDK.
 The `dex` module you create in this tutorial has similarities, like the `voucher` creation.
-The `dex` module is more complex because it will support creation of:
+However, the `dex` module is more complex because it supports creation of:

 - Several types of packets to send
 - Several types of acknowledgments to treat
-- Some more complex logic on how to treat a packet on receipt, on timeout and more
+- More complex logic on how to treat a packet on receipt, on timeout, and more

-## Overview
+## Interchain Exchange Overview

 Assume you have two blockchains: Venus and Mars.

-The native token on Venus is called `venuscoin`, the token on Mars is `marscoin`.
+- The native token on Venus is `venuscoin`.
+- The native token on Mars is `marscoin`.

 When a token is exchanged from Mars to Venus: